wechatShitProgram/gitea-related/Introduction.md

 Gitea provides webhooks to notify an external system of any changes in repositories.
 Also, it provides OAuth/OAuth2 to login, making it easy to integrate with 3rd-party authenticate systems.
+Gitea is also designed to support multiple databases, including MySQL, PostgreSQL, SQLite3, MSSQL, and TiDB.
+Allowing user to choose from their favourites.

 ### Security

 Gitea comes with CSRF and XSS protection and HTTPS support.
 This improves the security of the deployed instance.

-### Multi-database support

-Gitea is designed to support multiple databases, including MySQL, PostgreSQL, SQLite3, MSSQL, and TiDB.
-Allowing user to choose from their favourites.

 ## Key Drivers

 * Low resource consuming
 ```
-Senario
+Scenario
 Source: user
 Stimulus: normal use
 Environment: normal operation / startup / shutdown